 Personal capital: personal finance management

-This is an application offering financial management tools and additional services to control personal assets.
+This is one of the budgeting apps — an application offering financial management tools and additional services to control personal assets.
 This is a great tool for budget planning.
 Personal Capital tracks your net worth across all your accounts, assets, and liabilities.

 Alipay: super-app in FinTech